Stellar Parallax Calculator

 This calculator converts between parallax angle (in arcseconds) and distance (in parsecs, light-years, and AU) using the fundamental relation d = 1/p.
 It also computes the distance modulus, absolute magnitude, and luminosity relative to the Sun from the apparent magnitude.

 The Gaia space telescope has measured parallaxes for nearly two billion stars with micro-arcsecond precision, revolutionizing stellar astrophysics.
-This tool includes a reference table of well-known stars with their parallaxes and distances.
+This calculator includes a reference table of well-known stars with their parallaxes and distances.
 Preset buttons let you quickly explore Proxima Centauri, Sirius, Betelgeuse, and other famous stars.

 Parallax is limited to relatively nearby stars (within ~10,000 pc for Gaia).
 Beyond that, other distance indicators (Cepheids, Type Ia supernovae) take over, but they are all ultimately calibrated by parallax measurements.